The BT Home Essentials packages offer customers on low incomes an affordable broadband and/or home phone plan.

 The BT Home Essentials plan will be provided to eligible customers for 12 months, after 11 months BT will re-check a customer's eligibility with the DWP before extending the plan for another 12 months.

-If a customer is no longer eligible for BT Home Essentials, BT will let them know and move them to a standard broadband and phone package priced at £5 more per month, unless they cancel their service.
+If a customer is no longer eligible for BT Home Essentials, BT will let them know and move them to a standard broadband and phone package at the lowest available price, unless they cancel their service.

 Market comparison